jacopotagliabue/clothes-in-space/README.md

 * `catalog.csv` is a csv file with four columns `sku`, `name`, `target`, `image`: `sku` is the product identifier;
 * `sessions.txt` is a TAB separated txt file storing a session on each line; each session has a numerical id first and then the list of SKUs (matching the content of `catalog.csv`, obviously) that were viewed in that session.

-### Status
-This is a WIP repo for my latest blog post.
-Come back soon for the full version!

 ### Acknowledgments
 Thanks to [Luca Bigon](https://github.com/bigluck) for adding `docker-compose` support and for the